-Porting an existing code base to Python 3 can seem like a huge and scary task, but there are things that can be done now, while you are still using Python 2.7, that can help alleviate the Python3 migration pain in the future.
+Porting an existing code base to Python 3 can seem like a huge and scary task, but there are things that can be done while you are still using Python 2.7, that can make it easier to migrate your code to Python 3.
 Python provides the 2to3 tool to automatically port existing code, but in my experience with it I found that I still had to do a fair bit of by-hand editing and I ended up with 2 sets of code, one for Python 2.7 and one for 3.2+, which just adds more difficulty.

 Many of the Python 3 features have been back-ported to Python 2.7 in one way or another, so the best way to reduce porting pain in the future is to write code that is at least mostly compatible with both Python 2.7 and 3.4+ at the same time.
 It's not too hard to do with new modules and existing modules can usually be migrated over with a few minutes of work.
 In a nutshell, changing a few things in your coding style and practices now can make the future migration easier.
 Based on my experience my suggestions are:

 - Use all the Py3 "from __future__ import ..." options.
 The one that had the biggest impact for my code was absolute_import